 But we offer enough options that this step is also a little stressful.
 You want to make sure that the finished product suits your taste and style, and colors that look good on paper don’t always feel the same after they’re applied to your actual closet.
-So, I figured I’d provide some guidance on how to make choices that won’t leave you second-guessing yourself.
+So, I figured I’d provide some closet paint color ideas and guidance on how to make choices that won’t leave you second-guessing yourself.

 What Your Closet Color Says About You

 The color of your closet is typically the first thing that you notice when you step into the space.
 And while I don’t think you can truly go wrong with any of our finish options, it’s useful to understand a little about color psychology before making your decision.

 If you like airy spaces: White and off-white help brighten dim spaces and can make a small closet feel bigger.
 These choices are also good if you’ve got a walk-in closet straight out of the 70s and want a contemporary makeover.
 Our White, Antique White, and Chill Aura are all good options, but Chill Aura offers a little extra wood texture, which can create a more interesting visual dynamic—a good compromise if white walk-in closet cabinets seem too simple.

 If you are a traditionalist: Shades of tan or brown mimic real wood and tend to seem less trendy than paint colors.
 If you’re thinking about resale value for your home, staying in this color palette tends to have the broadest appeal to traditional home buyers (although you should definitely consider the age range of those buyers—as noted above, white and off-white are popular with a younger generation).
 Our Maple, Port, and Sunset options all fit this category.